OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 ## Protect a worksheet

-In this step of the tutorial, you'll add another button to the ribbon that, when chosen, executes a function that you'll define to toggle worksheet protection on and off.
+In this step of the tutorial, you'll add a button to the ribbon that toggles worksheet protection on and off.

 ### Configure the manifest to add a second ribbon button